 Starting your own restaurant requires a sound idea and a solid business plan.
 When you’re not sure if your restaurant would be a hit or a miss, starting adark kitchencould help you get started while taking fewer risks than if you’d set up a brick-and-mortar restaurant.
 Besides, the food delivery market is expected to increase by at least 20% every year.

-First of all, you can save a considerable amount of money by not having to manage a physical kitchen.
+First of all, you can save a considerable amount of money by not having to manage a physical restaurant.
 You don’t have to rent an expensive building and your restaurant doesn’t need to be in the heart of the city to attract customers.
 You can therefore set up your kitchen in a less expensive area.
 Not having a seating area means that there is no need to buy tables, chairs and so on to furnish your restaurant.

 Another bonus – and it’s a big one: you can eliminate staff salaries.
 Since your virtual kitchen won’t need floor staff, you also won’t need to hire, train, manage and pay a team of waiters.